In This Article

 It's difficult to heal the pain that comes with the loss of a partner who hurt you if they are a constant part of your life.
 In an article for HuffPost, Kathleen deVos, a psychotherapist in San Francisco, says while it's natural after a breakup to have lingering feelings of hurt and anger, "these persistent feelings aren't appropriate to work out with your ex, as that version of the relationship is over."

-Instead, it's best to communicate only when it's absolutely necessary, and refocus your energy on processing any unresolved feelings you may still harbor, recommend relationship experts.
+Instead, relationship experts recommend that it's best to communicate only when it's absolutely necessary, and refocus your energy on processing any unresolved feelings you may still harbor.